its-sachink/Educative/Python 3 - An interactive deep dive/2_Comprehensions/2_List_Comprehensions.md

 ```

 - ① This list comprehension finds all the .xml files in the current working directory, gets the size of each file (by calling the os.stat() function), and constructs a tuple of the file size and the absolute path of each file (by calling the os.path.realpath() function).
-- ② This comprehension builds on the previous one to call the approximate_size() function with the file size of each .xml file.
+- ② <mark>This comprehension builds on the previous one to call the approximate_size() function with the file size of each .xml file.</mark>